 This work was inspired by the workshop organized by John Spence on New Approaches to the Phase Problem for Non-Periodic Objects at the Lawrence Berkeley National Laboratory, May 17-19, 2001.
-We warmly thank Laurence Marks for many fruitful discussions and John Spence for making our participation in the workshop possible.
-We also express our gratitude to the three anonymous referees for their valuable remarks.
+We wish to warmly thank Laurence Marks for many fruitful discussions and John Spence for making our participation in the workshop possible.
+We also wish to express our gratitude to the three anonymous referees for their valuable remarks.

-The work of H. H. Bauschke was supported by the Natural Sciences and Engineering Research Council of Canada, and the work of P. L. Combettes was partially E-mails: bauschke@cecm.sfu.ca, plc@math.jussieu.fr, luke@math.uni-goettingen.de.
+The work of H. H. Bauschke was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the work of P. L. Combettes was partially supported by the National Science Foundation under grant MIP-9705504.

+E-mails: bauschke@cecm.sfu.ca, plc@math.jussieu.fr, luke@math.uni-goettingen.de